 T +1 650 213 0368

-Prior to law school, Mr. Salmastlian studied Electrical Engineering at Santa Clara University.
+Prior to joining White & Case, Mr. Salmastlian earned a Bachelor’s Degree in Electrical Engineering at Santa Clara University.
 While attending law school, Mr. Salmastlian worked as a subsystem integration engineer on the Trident D5 nuclear submarine missile at Lockheed Martin.
-Mr. Salmastlian also has experience with RF design.
+Mr. Salmastlian also has experience with RF circuit design.

 Representation of Google in a patent infringement matter filed in the US District Court for the District of Delaware by British Telecommunications.
 (British Telecommunications plc v.
 Google Inc., 11-cv-1249).
 British Telecom alleged that Google infringed six patents through its offering of various location-based and content-access features in many of Google’s mobile and desktop products.

 Representation of HTC in a patent infringement matter filed in the US District Court for the District of Delaware by Nokia.
 (Nokia Corp. v.
 HTC Corp., 12-cv-00550).
 Nokia alleged that HTC infringed six patents related to its offering of various applications on HTC mobile devices.

 Representation of Nest in a patent infringement matter filed in the US District Court for Northern District of Illinois by BRK Brands (BRK Brands, Inc. v.
 Nest Labs, Inc., 13-cv-7900).
 BRK alleged that Nest infringed six patents through its offering of the Nest Protect combination smoke and carbon monoxide detector.